paldepind/union-type/README.md

-# silly-type
+# union-type-js
-A JavaScript library for defining and using something that resembles data types
+A small JavaScript library for defining and using union types.

-Implementation is currently 40 SLOC.

 # Usage